MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/faq-for-chat-with-fno-data-on-m365copilot.md

     + What is the availability for Laptop15 M1501?
 List the result by company.
     + What is the availability for Laptop15 M1501 in company Contoso Retail USA?

-- To inquire collection status details, please use the following keywords whenever possible to guide the copilot to route your question to Finance:
+- To inquire collection status details, use the following keywords whenever possible to guide the copilot to route your question to Finance:

 | Keywords | &nbsp; |
 |----------|--------|